 A huge thank you to all the mothers, fathers, grandparents, aunties and uncles and everyone else who bought a ticket.

 A huge thank you goes out to all the children and teachers for their hard work in making ‘Jambo Tanzania’ such a memorable event.
 In total, they raised for us just over £14,800.

 We would welcome students from engineering and / or other departments from any university to partner with us in a research or engineering capacity.
 We envisage the valuable contribution you can make towards the challenges of the Sustainable Development Goals (SDGs) (or Global Goals for Sustainable Development).
 We hope you will see this is a worthy, humanitarian project that you would want to be part of.
-We are happy to arrange a meeting, or drop us an email at email@example.com if you want to learn more about the eight programs that make up the project.
+We are happy to arrange a meeting, or drop us an email at firstname.lastname@example.org if you want to learn more about the nine programs that make up the project.